IGM-202-2235/project-2-ebh1540/README.md

 #### Steering Behaviors

 - Flee - the center of the school of schooling fish
+- Bounds - the fish will attempt to stay in the bounds of the screen
+- Wander - the fish will wander around while trying to avoid high traffic areas
 - Obstacles - Steers around rocks
 - Separation - All other fish, not just avoidant ones